Whitehead, Mississippi

 Whitehead is an unincorporated community located in Tallahatchie County, Mississippi.
 Whitehead is located on Swan Lake Road, approximately 1 mi north of Glendora and 2.5 mi south of Swan Lake.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Greenwood, 29 mi to the south.